mpadge/typetracer/README.md

     ## [1] "2016-04-20"       "1977-08-08"       "not a date"       "2016"
     ## [5] "76-03-02"         "2012-06-30"       "2015-01-21 19:58"

-The example first assigns a variable `isodaten` to the first of the evaluated values, and then calls the function with `pattern = isodaten`.
+The example first assigns a variable `isodate` to the first of the evaluated values, and then calls the function with `pattern = isodate`.
 The second constructs the vector called `dates` with the second of the evaluated values, then calls the function with `test = dates`.